Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 *   [ObjectRecognitionCore](#core) -- Controls the connection to a source, the input images, and the output.
 *   [ObjectRecognitionConfigHandler](#srcConfig) -- Sets up the neural net and image retriever based on the source's configuration document.
+*   NeuralNetResults -- A class that holds the data passed back by neural net implementations.
 *   [NeuralNetInterface](#netInterface) -- An interface that allows other neural nets to be more easily integrated without changes to the rest of the code.
     *   [YoloProcessor](#yoloNet) -- An implementation of the [You Only Look Once](https://pjreddie.com/darknet/yolo/)
         (YOLO) object detection software using Java Tensorflow.
+*   ImageRetrieverResults -- A class that holds the data passed back by image retriever implementations.
 *   [ImageRetrieverInterface](#retrieveInterface) -- An interface that allows different image retrieval mechanisms to be more easily integrated without changes to the rest of the code.
     *   [CameraRetriever](#cameraRet) -- Retrieves images from a directly connected camera using OpenCV.
+    *   [NetworkStreamRetriever](#netRet) -- Retrieves images from an IP camera.
     *   [FileRetriever](#fileRet) -- Retrieves images and videos from disk.
     *   [FtpRetriever](#ftpRet) -- Retrieves images through FTP, FTPS, and SFTP.